AmyE123/GMTK-2022/README.md

 * truck UI for next delivery
 * Make the shelf customisable size on startup
 * put down in closest slot on shelf not first available

+* add matching methods to recipies (Ask a recipe if a combination of dice match)
+* show on UI if what you're holding matches a recipe (change when held dice changes)
+* error messages if you try to deliver something that isn't a product
+* product items and holding them!
+* move animations
+* also show icons requested on counter
+* make orders disappear